FAQ

 What if my smart meter does not work properly after switching?

 This can happen, especially with older meters or after a supplier change.
 Keep manual readings while the setup settles, check whether bills are estimated and contact Octopus if readings or half-hourly data keep missing.
+For smart tariffs, app screenshots and charger data can help explain the issue, but Octopus billing depends on meter readings and tariff terms.

 Do I need the Octopus app?